 It can be challenging to hire a CFO that needs more specific estimates on project requirements.
-For an organization that expects their CFO to be more deadline oriented and operate with a more rigid structure, they should look for more administrative experience in their portfolio.
+For an organization that expects its CFO to be more deadline-oriented and operate with a more rigid structure, it should look for more administrative experience in its portfolio.
 Seek a role that proves they can be strategic when it comes to making organizational decisions.
 Also, make sure the cost and benefits are identified before taking action.

 Balance reporting and business intelligence

 Across all spend cultures, maintaining a balance of reporting and business intelligence is key for all CFOs.
-The collection, analytics and subsequent decision making is a routine CFOs should be well accustomed to, which is why many industry veterans subscribe to the idea that a CFO is only necessary at a certain scale.
-Some experts maintain that it only truly becomes necessary at around the $10-15M ARR mark, or for venture capital funded startups, during your Series B growth stage.
+The collection, analytics, and subsequent decision-making are a routine CFOs should be well accustomed to, which is why many industry veterans subscribe to the idea that a CFO is only necessary at a certain scale.
+Some experts maintain that it only truly becomes necessary at around the $10-15M ARR mark, or for venture capital-funded startups, during your Series B growth stage.